 Annuity commissions are paid out of the marketing budget of the insurance company’s budget.
 They do not come from your account and do not reduce the value of your deposit.
 The typical commission an insurance agent receives for selling a fixed indexed annuity is between 4-7%.

 Can a life insurance company go bankrupt?

-No. A life insurance company cannot declare bankruptcy.
+No life insurance company has declared bankruptcy since 2008.
 If they fall below the dollar-for-dollar legal reserve requirement, they go under supervision and if the delinquency is not resolved in a timely manner, they may go into receivership with the state.
 The state will transfer your policy to another carrier and all guaranteed elements of your policy remain intact.

 THE RETIREMENT INCOME SHOW